-THE STAKES: EPA's endangerment finding triggers an unprecedented expansion of federal regulatory power.
-Carbon dioxide emissions are a ubiquitous feature of our economy, and indeed of human life itself.
+The Stakes: EPA's endangerment finding triggers an unprecedented expansion of federal regulatory power.
+Carbon dioxide emissions are an ubiquitous feature of our economy, and indeed of human life itself.
 Giving EPA authority to regulate greenhouse gases would give it effective control over the details of economic life.

-Greenhouse Gas Regulation: Tailpipe and Timing Rules
+Tailpipe and Timing Rules